Defibrillator For Home

 Each year, it is estimated that over 300,000 Americans suffer from sudden cardiac arrest or CSA.
-Many of the victims of sudden cardiac arrest may die without the proper assistance or help.
+Many of the victims of sudden cardiac arrest die because they fail to receive the proper assistance or help.
 Victims can be young, old, healthy or unhealthy.
-There is no age limit or health category to be potential victims of sudden cardiac arrest.
-Research has proven that if AED or Automatic External Defibrillator is used, more than 30 percent of victims may survive.
-Let’s learn more about AED, CPR and your protected rights.